EddieWilkie/notemaker/README.md

 # notemaker
 Simple Note Taking App

-To run the app:
+Getting Started:

+1. Install Meteor.

-Clone the git repository using 'git clone <url>' command into a new directory.
+2. Clone the git repository into a new directory using the 'git clone url' command.

-Install Meteor.
+3. 'cd notemaker'

-Run 'meteor npm install'
+4. Run 'meteor npm install'

+5. Run 'meteor npm install @angular/material@2.0.0-beta.1'

-Now enter the 'meteor' command to run the app.
+6. Now enter the 'meteor' command to run the app.

+7. Sign up to start taking notes.
+To edit a note, simply click on the note's title.